Cryptim/Youtube-Nigerian-caption-translator/README.md

 -   Starts the AI model locally
 -   Runs the server on port `8080`
--   Exposes an OpenAI-style API at `http://localhost:8080`
+-   Exposes an OpenAI-compatible local endpoint at `http://localhost:8080` (local only — not OpenAI cloud)

 5. Verify the server is working (open a new Command Prompt and run):